Skip to main content

 In a 36-month study, it was observed that while initial improvements in bone mineral density and physical strength could be sustained at lower doses, further progressive changes in body composition, specifically the continued reduction of fat mass and accretion of lean body mass, required higher, standard doses of GH therapy.

 This suggests a dose-response relationship where a certain threshold of GH signaling is necessary to actively drive further metabolic reprogramming, as opposed to merely maintaining previously achieved gains.
-Lower doses may be sufficient to preserve lean mass, but higher physiological pulses are required to overcome the metabolic inertia of and stimulate significant lipolysis and muscle protein synthesis.
+Lower doses may be sufficient to preserve lean mass, but higher physiological pulses are required to overcome the metabolic inertia of adipose tissue and stimulate significant lipolysis and muscle protein synthesis.

 This principle is fundamental to dosing strategies in peptide therapy, where the goal is to elicit GH pulses of sufficient amplitude to produce these desired metabolic effects.